Skip to contents

 method

-method for fitting values currently supported: iteratively reweighted least squares (IRLS) and maximum likelihood (optim).
+a method for fitting values currently supported: iteratively reweighted least squares (IRLS) and maximum likelihood (optim).

 popVar